WWE Rumors: Former Superstar Says ‘Freedom Is Coming’ In Possible Hint At ‘Slammiversary’ Appearance

 The new clip was shared weeks after it was first reported that Myers, together with longtime friend and on-and-off tag team partner Matt Cardona (formerly Zack Ryder in WWE), had filed multiple trademarks through lawyer Michael Dockins, with Myers specifically trademarking the terms “Never Defeated” and “Prince of Queens.”
 As explained by Heel by Nature in May, Dockins has been known as the “go-to lawyer” for a number of wrestlers who made the jump from WWE to AEW, including Jon Moxley, Shawn Spears, FTR (Dax Harwood and Cash Wheeler), and Cody Rhodes.

-Despite how the above development was seen as a sign of a potential move to AEW, Myers and Cardona were among several former WWE supersars featured in Impact Wrestling’s commercials for Slammiversary.
+Despite how the above development was seen as a sign of a potential move to AEW, Myers was among several former WWE superstars featured in Impact Wrestling’s commercials for Slammiversary.
 These ads, which aired last month, teased the possible debut or return of multiple wrestlers who had been let go by WWE in April as part of the company’s coronavirus-related budget cuts.
-All of the recently released performers featured in the commercials are on noncompete clauses that are scheduled to expire just three days before Slammiversary is aired.
+All of the recently released performers featured in the commercials are on noncompete clauses that are scheduled to expire on July 15.

+Interestingly, Cardona also might have hinted at an imminent debut for Impact, tweeting a selfie on Wednesday that mentioned “18 days” in the caption — a possible countdown to Slammiversary‘s airdate.

 Myers’ apparent Slammiversary tease comes one day after EC3 — who was also released by WWE on April 15 — posted a video on Facebook that also seemed to hint at his next stop now that his latest WWE stint has wrapped up.
 Unlike Myers, EC3 looked to be teasing a move to AEW after several reports had linked him to Impact Wrestling, doing so by dropping a plethora of references to AEW wrestlers, tag teams, and stables in a video promo that lasted slightly more than two minutes.